-3.30 'Better Lives for all', the Council's strategic vision, sets out projects and schemes that the District Council think will enhance and protect the special place and unique economy that makes up South Hams.
+- 3.31 'A Plan for West Devon', the Council's strategic vision, sets out projects and schemes that the Borough Council think will help our communities to thrive.
+There is a separate report on this Hub Committee agenda.
 The Strategy sets out our longer term ambition.
 To support this ambition, the Council has developed delivery plans which set out the priorities for each of the next three years.
 This will enable the Council to ensure its resources are aligned to supporting Members' priorities.
-The delivery plans have been developed by Lead Members in consultation with officers from across the Council.
-3.31 The cost pressures identified in the 'Better Lives for all' report (Council 23 September 2021) are £110,000 for 2022/23 and 2023/24.
-This has been built into the cost pressures in Appendix A.
+The delivery plans have been developed by Lead Members in consultation with officers from across the Council. - 3.32 The majority of activities set out in the delivery plans can be delivered through refocusing and reprioritisation of existing resources however, in order to realise the ambition set out in the strategy, some of the activities will require additional resources. - 3.33 The cost pressures identified in the 'A Plan for West Devon' report (Council 28 September 2021) are £122,000 for 2022/23 and £168,000 for 2023/24.
+This has been built into the cost pressures in this budget report.